People can wind up their SMSF for many different reasons, including:

 But once it's done, you can choose an easier option.

-In general, industry super funds like Australian Retirement Trust have several features:
+In general, super funds like Australian Retirement Trust have several features:

 If you'd like to speak to someone about closing your SMSF, we have a national network of financial advisers we can connect you with.

-Yes, you can have an SMSF and an account with an industry super fund like us at the same time.
+Yes, you can have an SMSF and an account with another super fund like us at the same time.

 Let's say you have an account-based pension like our Retirement Income account with a super fund.
 You can also invest some of your super through an SMSF.